sapience/xrpl-go/docs/docs/packages/queries.md

 The `account` package contains methods to interact with XRPL accounts.
 These methods allow you to:

-- Retrieve account information like balances, settings, and objects
+- Retrieve account information like balances, settings, and objects.
-- Get account transaction history
+- Get account transaction history.
-- Query account channels and escrows
+- Query account channels and escrows.
-- Check account offers and payment channels
+- Check account offers and payment channels.

 The available methods correspond to the [Account Methods](https://xrpl.org/docs/references/http-websocket-apis/public-api-methods#account-methods) in the XRPL API.